 In the 1950s, scientists recognized that high-speed computers would be needed to cope with the unprecedented speed of ICBMs.
 But the nation’s elite science advisors had no way to analyze the risks of computers so used physics to assess what they could: radar and missile performance.
 Only decades later, after establishing computing as a science, were advisors able to analyze authoritatively the risks associated with complex software—most notably, the risk of a catastrophic failure.
 As we continue to confront new threats, including that of cyber attack, Slayton offers valuable insight into how different kinds of expertise can limit or expand our capacity to address novel technological risks.

 About the Author

-Rebecca Slayton is a Lecturer in Public Policy and Visiting Scholar at the Center for International Security and Cooperation at Stanford University.
+Rebecca Slayton is a Lecturer in Public Policy and Junior Faculty Fellow at the Center for International Security and Cooperation at Stanford University.

 “Slayton finds an ingenious and novel way to tell the history of missile defense systems anew: as a stage on which physicists and computing experts—computer professionals? software engineers? this group’s muddled identity is part of Slayton’s point—performed for one another and for policy-makers and the public, while using those performances to forward the individual and community objectives.”—Science

 “In addition to providing new insights into the debate over missile defense, Slayton raises valuable questions about the broader interaction between scientific expertise and advocacy.”—Foreign Affairs

 “This well-researched, well-argued book provides insight into the history of American missile defense systems and the complex software that controls them.
 While this is an interesting and important topic in its own right, the book engages an even broader theme: how experts form judgments about complex technological solutions to societal problems, how they make their arguments politically persuasive, and what role these experts play in modern society.
 Historians and policy scholars of software, physics, and other complex technological systems will find much of interest in this volume.”